AlexGo14/Flipdesk/README.md

   Based on NodeJS and compatible with PostgreSQL, MySQL/MariaDB and SQLite, Flipdesk is fast.

   Please, keep in mind that Flipdesk is not ready yet.
 I am very short on time, but I will fix open bugs asap.
+  You can find all development code in branch "Development".
+If a stable version of Flipdesk is available, I will update the master branch.
 ##Author
   Johannes Giere